-Your holiday guests deserve healthy, colorful snacks!
-My friends went crazy for this yummy high-protein dip, and every single person asked me for the recipe.
-So here it is!
-Sliced veggies are easy and economical – look for veggies in every color of the rainbow.
-I’m skipping nutritionally empty foods like chips, crackers and processed dips.
-Instead I use colorful radishes, turnips, daikon, yellow beets, zucchini, peas, etc. They’re all wonderfully ALIVE!
+Your guests will go crazy for this colorful high-protein dip.
+At a recent gathering, every single person asked me for the recipe – so here it is!
+Sliced veggies are easy, economical and beautiful in rainbow colors.
+That’s because crackers are not allowed in my kitchen these days, nor are nutritionally empty chips and processed dips.
+Instead I love colorful radishes, turnips, daikon, yellow beets, zucchini, peas, etc. They’re all wonderfully ALIVE!

 These flavorings are mild, so please feel free to add more seasoning LIBERALLY to your own taste such as more vinegar, lemon, salt, garlic, and spices.
 Sample it as you process, and allow it come alive with flavor!
 BTW this recipe is not Paleo, since I’m told our ancestors didn’t eat beans.
 Do you believe that?
 Ha ha!
 Well, I love beans, however you do HAVE to SOAK them at least 8 hours and cook them until very soft with NO SALT – otherwise they’re indigestible.
 That’s the simple secret I learned from my Paleo grandmother.
 You can make this dip with any bean – I like the color of red dal.
 You’ll need a food processor.
 Makes about 2 cups dip.
 Enjoy!

 - 2 carrots, washed and coarsely chopped